Improving Time Series Forecasting via Instance-aware Post-hoc Revision: Related Work

 Time series forecasting has been a central area of research for several decades.
 One of the earliest landmark contributions was the development of statistical methods, which are celebrated for their solid theoretical foundation and systematic approach to model design.
 Representative works in this domain include ARIMA and Holt-Winters \cite{arima, holt-winters}, which have laid the groundwork for more advanced methodologies.
 More recently, with the advancement of deep learning, numerous neural forecasting models have been proposed, achieving superior performance.
 Recurrent Neural Networks (RNNs) are among the first deep learning architectures applied to forecasting \cite{wen2017multi, deepar}, followed by a variety of other structures, such as convolution-based models \cite{lstnet, moderntcn, convtimenet}, attention-based networks \cite{logtrans, tft, fedformer}, and MLP-based architectures \cite{nbeats, DLinear, sparsetsf}.
 These models have demonstrated remarkable capabilities in capturing both temporal and cross-channel dependencies within time series data, leading to substantial improvements in forecasting accuracy.

 Beyond advancements in model architecture, a range of specialized techniques rooted in time series analysis has also emerged.
 These include methods for time series decomposition \cite{wu2021autoformer, yu2024revitalizing}, frequency modeling \cite{yi2024frequency}, and approaches for non-stationary forecasting \cite{revin, san}, which address the unique challenges presented by time series data.
 Besides, self-supervised pretraining has gained significant attention as a powerful approach, with various training strategies being explored \cite{woo2022cost, timemae, tpami_ssl}.
-Moreover, recent efforts aim to construct foundational time series models capable of learning universal representations and being applied to diverse downstream tasks \cite{gpht,timesfm, timer, moirai}.
+In addition, recent efforts aim to construct foundational time series models capable of learning universal representations and being applied to diverse downstream tasks \cite{gpht,timesfm, timer, moirai}.
+Moreover, some pioneer works explore forecasting enhanced with the reasoning ability of LLMs \cite{wang2025can, luo2025time}.